plotly/documentation/_posts/plotly_js/2015-11-06-announcement.md

 > ### "Today, Plotly announced that they have open-sourced plotly.js, the core technology and JavaScript graphing library behind Plotly’s online platform."
 [Find the GitHub repository here](https://github.com/plotly/plotlyjs)

 Despite the possibilities that the web offers, the core plotting libraries in scientific software like MATLAB, R, and Python still create static image files rather than dynamic, interactive charts.
-Many technical and scientific projects are limited in their scope because JavaScript libraries are commercially developed, expensive, very limited in scope, or difficult to learn and use.
+Many technical and scientific projects still don't embrace web technology because of JavaScript libraries being commercially developed, expensive, narrow in scope, or difficult to learn and use.
 By open-sourcing Plotly’s easy-to-use, comprehensive library, Plotly hopes to bring the power of interactive plotting to every developer, team, data scientist, and analyst.

 Plotly.js was instigated by [Alex Johnson](http://environment.harvard.edu/about/fellows/alex-johnson) and has been in development for over 3 years.